Givenchy 2022 EDP

 by Ane Ayo

 Givenchy Noctambule is an Eau de Parfum launched in 2022, created by Ane Ayo.
-Noctambule opens with Pink Pepper, Rose, and Cumin, and settles into a heart of Papyrus.
+Noctambule opens with Rose, Pink Pepper, and Cumin, and settles into a heart of Papyrus.
 Givenchy's Noctambule carries an Acquired verdict, a rose-led wear.

 Givenchy's Noctambule is a modern take on the classic rose-oud combo, offering a refined, slightly unconventional twist that some will adore and others find a bit too familiar.
 It’s a dark, sensual charmer for those who want to stand out subtly.